lucascrx/EURECOM_SDN_assistance_DMM/SDN_Controler/README.md

 Next Steps: consider other kinds of packets to handle than icmpv6, discuss about the efficiency of the multi hops and looping handling method; finish the writing the explication text.
+Think about make mininet instruction list more handy to execute.

 *Note May, 6:*Two flow tables are finally used : the first one is most of the time empty and miss entries are forwarded to the second one